woodpecker-ci/woodpecker/docs/docs/20-usage/20-pipeline-syntax.md

       - go test
 ```

-### filter by platform
+### Filter by platform

 To configure your pipeline to only be executed on an agent with a specific platform, you can use the `platform` key.
 Have a look at the official [go docs](https://go.dev/doc/install/source) for the available platforms.
 The syntax of the platform is `GOOS/GOARCH` like `linux/arm64` or `linux/amd64`.

 Example:

-Assuming we have two agents, one `arm` and one `amd64`.
+Assuming we have two agents, one `linux/arm` and one `linux/amd64`.
 Previously this pipeline would have executed on **either agent**, as Woodpecker is not fussy about where it runs the pipelines.
 By setting the following option it will only be executed on an agent with the platform `linux/arm64`.

 ```diff
 +labels: